9dots/9dots.io-pages/OfgXA7V.md

 }
 ```

-## Elaborate - 10 minutes
+## Elaborate - 15 minutes
-Using the new information student will have 10 minutes to attempt to edit the website and make it look as nice as possible.
-The student who is working the hardest will have his/her website displayed on the projector for the entire class.
+Using the new information student have 15 minutes to attempt to edit the website and make it look as nice as possible.
+The student who is working the hardest gets his/her website displayed on the projector for the entire class.

 ## Standards